cs1302uga/cs1302-hw0.5/README.md

    to use Odin and Emacs.

 1. Complete the [Recommended Emacs Configurations](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#recommended-emacs-configurations)
    section of the CSCI 1302 Style Guide (more details soon).
-This will set up Emacs to minimize style errors later in the assignment.
-   **Do not skip this step**.
-Setting up your Emacs environment will help you avoid issues throughout the semester.
-If you have questions about this part, please don't hesitate to ask on the course Piazza page or ask an instructor/TA during office hours.

 1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-hw0.5` using the following command (remember not to type the `$` as that represents our prompt):